NRJ900/UniTrack/README.md

 **UniTrack ** is a responsive web application built using **React** and **Tailwind CSS** to help ** University** students manage and calculate their **GPA**, **CGPA**, and **attendance** in a simple and intuitive way.

-> All calculations are done on the client side – no backend required.
+> All calculations are done on the client side – no backend used to store data.

+> All data stored locally on your device.

 ---